 If you’re running a WordPress website that allows users (members, students, or subscribers) to log in from the front-end, you’ll need an easy way to redirect them to a specific page.

 For example, you might want to redirect students to your main course page or homepage after a successful login.
-Or you might want to redirect members to the Edit Profile page if it’s their first time logging in after registration.
+Or you might want to redirect new users to the Edit Profile page if it’s their first time logging in after registration.

-Redirecting users to a specific page after login also lets you keep them out of the WordPress back-end.
+Redirecting users to a specific page after login also lets you keep them out of the WordPress back-end and the WordPress dashboard.
 This minimizes any chance of confusion and helps you deliver a more friendly user experience.

 Profile Builder Pro’s Custom Redirects module makes it easy for you to control where users are redirected to based on their actions.
 Out of the box, the module offers the following redirect types based on user actions, including After Login, After Logout, After Registration, After Edit Profile, Dashboard, After Password Reset, and After Email Confirmation.